Nine times artists and designers fought back against corporate theft.

 Revok v H&M

 This case of the street artist against the clothing retailer went down a little differently.
 First, H&M shot a promotional video using the work of LA street artist Revok, aka Jason Williams, in a park in Brooklyn.
 In 2018, Revok sent the company a cease and desist letter, demanding compensation.
-But H&M denied him, arguing that because the graffiti was on New York property, it was vandalism, and therefore the artist had no copyright to it.
+But H&M denied him, arguing that because the graffiti was on New York property, it was vandalism, and therefore copyright infringement law didn’t apply.
 Before Revok could sue, H&M filed a lawsuit against the artist, which also, incidentally, created a public document that accused the artist of a crime, and threatened Revok’s livelihood.
 H&M’s aggressive legal action caused such a stir that famous artists of all creeds started boycotting the brand.
 The company was ultimately forced to do the right thing, and drop the case.

 Slipknot vs. Burger King